 - Store pemmican bars and pails in the freezer for 2 years

-- Store pemmican bars in the refrigerator for up to ten days
+- Store pemmican bars in the refrigerator for up to two weeks

 - Store pemmican pails in the refrigerator for up to 7 days